-There is some debate about the main causes, but they tend to fall into two categories:
+There is some debate about the main causes of foot bunions, but they tend to fall into two categories:

-There is a definite genetic link, meaning that if someone in your family suffers from a hallux abducto valgus, there is a high chance that you will too.
+There is a definite genetic link with bunions, meaning that if someone in your family suffers from a hallux abducto valgus, there is a high chance that you will too.
 It may be due to an abnormal foot position such as flat feet, or a medical condition such as hypermobility (where your joints are overly flexible) or arthritis (e.g. rheumatoid arthritis or gout).

-Poorly fitting shoes are thought to be the other common cause.
+Poorly fitting shoes are thought to be the other common cause of foot bunion.
 Frequently wearing tight fitting shoes, especially shoes with pointed toes or high heels places excessive pressure on the big toe squashing it into the classic hallux abducto valgus position.

-There is much debate as to which is the major cause, but it is likely to be a combination of the two.
+There is much debate as to which is the major cause of bunions, but it is likely to be a combination of the two.
 Studies have shown that in cultures where people don’t wear shoes but are habitually barefoot, there are very few cases of foot bunions indicating a strong correlation with shoe wear.
-They are more common in females, most likely due to choice of footwear.
+Bunions are more common in females, most likely due to choice of footwear.

 Painful bunions are more common with increasing age.
 They develop gradually overtime from repeated force through the big toe and left untreated, become more pronounced with worsening symptoms.

-You can find out more about, including how symptoms progress in the foot bunion symptoms section.
+You can find out loads more about these and other possible bunion symptoms, including they progress, in the foot bunion symptoms section.

-There are a number of different treatment options which can be split into two groups:
+There are a number of different foot bunion treatment options which can be split into two groups:

-Another thing that can really help is orthotics - specially designed splints to help to hold your toe in the correct position to help stop it from deviating out to the side.
+Another thing that can really help is orthotics - specially designed splints, such as the bunion protector shown here, to help to hold your toe in the correct position to help stop it from deviating out to the side.

-If non-surgical treatments are not working and your painful bunions are affecting your day-to-day activities, you may need to have surgery to correct the hallux abducto valgus.
+If non-surgical foot bunion treatments are not working and your painful bunions are affecting your day-to-day activities, you may need to have surgery to correct the hallux abducto valgus.

-There are a number of different types of surgery, but the two most common are:
+There are a number of different types of bunion surgery, but the two most common are:

 It usually takes about six to eight weeks to recover from surgery, although swelling may persist for six months, and they have a success rate of approximately 85%.